-1. Public outreach process - The Urban County conducted its public outreach process in September 2017 in accordance with the Community Participation Plan.
-This plan includes specific procedures to engage the public by providing an opportunity for the members of the public to offer their input on unmet community and affordable housing needs.
+- 1. Public outreach process The Urban County conducted its public outreach process in September 2017 in accordance with the Community Participation Plan.
+The public had the opportunity to offer their input on unmet community and affordable housing needs. - 2.
+Request For Proposal (RFP) process The Urban County issued an RFP to solicit project proposals that could be funded with CDBG, HOME, and ESG funds while meeting the unmet community needs identified during the public outreach process. - 3.
+Project selection process The Urban County reviewed and selected projects using the established rating criteria and developed draft funding recommendations that were published for a 30 day public review.

-- 2. Request For Proposal (RFP) process The Urban County issued an RFP to solicit project proposals that could be funded with CDBG, HOME, and ESG funds while meeting the unmet community needs identified during the public outreach process. - 3.
-Project selection process The Urban County reviewed and selected projects using the established rating criteria and developed draft funding recommendations that were published for a 30 day public review process by the public and various community groups and advisory bodies. - 4.
-Project approval process After a 30 day public review process of the draft funding recommendations, the Urban County held public hearings to review and approve the draft funding recommendations.
+- 4. Project approval process -The Urban County held public hearings to review and approve the draft funding recommendations.
 Pending the public hearings, the 2018 Action Plan will be officially approved by the Urban County. - 5.
-Update allocations Due to the significant increases in HOME and CDBG, planning staff brought the adjusted project amounts back to the Board of Supervisors for approval. - 6.
-Submit the approved Action Plan to HUD by August 16, 2018.
+Update allocations Due to the significant increases in HOME and CDBG, planning staff brought the adjusted allocations back to the Board of Supervisors for approval. - 6.
+Submit the approved Action Plan to HUD by Aug 16, 2018.